Curated OER

 South Carolina: State History

-In this state history activity, 4th graders read two and a half pages about the history of South Carolina and complete 10 true or false questions.
+In this state history learning exercise, 4th graders read two and a half pages about the history of South Carolina and complete 10 true or false questions.

 Curated OER